-The interaction between mining regulation and recognised practices and other (including conservation and environmental) legal requirements.
+B. The interaction between mining regulation and recognised practices and other (including conservation and environmental) legal requirements

-- 1. How do overseas jurisdictions manage the interface between mining and other legal requirements (including conservation and environmental) with reference to: - (a) the permitting of prospecting, exploration and mining activity; and - (b) occupational safety and health? - 2.
+- 1. How do overseas jurisdictions manage the interface between mining and other legal requirements (including conservation and environmental) with reference to: - a. the permitting of prospecting, exploration and mining activity; - b. occupational safety and health. - 2.
 Should applicants for prospecting, exploration and mining permits be assessed as to their capacity (financial, managerial and technical) to develop the mine proposal and to do so in a safe manner? - 3.
 If so, how should this assessment be carried out, by whom and should there be a sharing of information between regulators?

-The resourcing and administration of the regulators of mining law and practice
+C. The resourcing and administration of the regulators of mining law and practice

 - 1. Are there overseas jurisdictions, other than those used for the mining regulation and recognised practices comparison, which should be used in the comparative assessment of the New Zealand regulator?
-What are the significant features of these overseas regulatory agencies? - 2.
-Is the concept of a High Hazards Unit announced in August 2011 to provide H&S regulatory services to the extractives, geothermal and petroleum sectors supported?
-Are there views concerning: - (a) the funding of the unit; - (b) the organisational structure (copy annexed); and - (c) any other aspects of this development? - 3.
-What are the required features of a modern and effective regulator of the New Zealand mining industry including its: - (a) position or situation (unit in a department, standalone etc); - (b) organisational structure, personnel, technical expertise and training; - (c) financial resourcing and the source of such funding; - (d) key relationships with the industry, unions, employees, contractors, industry associations and overseas agencies; - (e) operational role (balance between advice, compliance and enforcement) and operational methods; - (f) policy role and responsibilities; and - (g) involvement in search, rescue and recovery operations?
+What are the significant features of these overseas regulatory agencies? - Is the concept of a High Hazards Unit announced in August 2011 to provide health and safety regulatory services to the extractives, geothermal and petroleum sectors supported; and are there views concerning: - a. the funding of the unit? - b. the organisational structure (copy annexed)? - c. any other aspects of this development? - 3.
+What are the required features of a modern and effective regulator of the New Zealand mining industry including its: - a. position or situation (unit in a department, stand alone etc)? - b. organisational structure, personnel, technical expertise and training? - c. financial resourcing and the source of such funding? - d. key relationships with the industry, unions, employees, contractors, industry associations and overseas agencies?

+- e. operational role (balance between advice, compliance and enforcement) and operational methods? - f. policy role and responsibilities? - g. involvement in search, rescue and recovery operations?